 The People Who Made it Happen

-When David Van Dusen and Craig Ayliffe each moved away from Bolinas for other pursuits, they left behind a thriving museum, a gift to the community.
+When David Van Dusen and Craig Ayliffe moved away from Bolinas for other pursuits, they left behind a thriving museum, a gift to the community.
 Board member Margi De Greeve and President of the Board Sandy Magid guided the museum into its next phase.

 In 1987, as President of the Board and Director, Bolinas sculptor Joyce Clements brought contemporary art to the Museum.
 Recognizing the wealth of accomplished local artists, she created the Living Artist Project and invited Linda Samuels to be its co-chair and then Curator.
 With the help of many volunteers, the museum presented many exhibitions of both history and local artists.

 In 1988, Ewan Macdonald had just restored the complex of historic buildings that now house the Bolinas Museum (see below).
 Ewan offered the little museum a new gallery space in the main building.
-Making the move was a huge leap in expense and commitment for an organization run entirely by volunteers.
-Joyce Clements, Linda Samuels, and Joan Bertsch led the fundraising and establishment of an organizational foundation to make the move and expand the professionalism of the museum.
-In October of 1989, the Bolinas Museum’s grand opening at 48 Wharf Road revealed a handsome one-room gallery divided by a floating wall with space for both history and art exhibitions.
+Making a move was a huge leap in expense and commitment for an organization run entirely by volunteers.
+Joyce Clements, Linda Samuels, and Joan Bertsch led the fundraising and establishment of an organizational foundation to make a move and expand the professionalism of the museum.
+In October of 1989, the Bolinas Museum’s grand opening at 48 Wharf Road revealed a handsome one-room gallery divided by a floating wall with space for history and art exhibitions.
 The museum’s Thrift and Gift store moved into the adjacent building.
-To organize the history collection, Sara Pusey, Superintendent of Bolinas-Stinson School, stepped in as Registrar and also served as President of the Board.
+To organize the history collection, Sara Pusey, Superintendent of Bolinas-Stinson School, stepped in as Registrar and served as President of the Board.

 After years of volunteer service, Linda Samuels became the first paid staff person of the museum as the Director / Curator.
-Samuels created exhibitions that ranged from fine art to environmental and historic issues and established the museum’s most important annual fundraising events: the Bolinas Museum Annual Art Auction and the annual holiday Mini Show.
+Samuels created exhibitions that ranged from fine art to environmental and historical issues and established the museum’s most important annual fundraising events: the Bolinas Museum Annual Art Auction and the annual holiday Mini Show.
 In 1994 Linda left the museum to pursue other career interests.
 Joyce Clements also left the Board to focus on her work as a professional artist.
 Together they had created a solid platform for the organization and expanded the vision of what was possible.

 In October of 2012, Jennifer A. Gately stepped in as the Executive Director.
 With experience working as the Director of Visual Arts at the Sun Valley Center for the Arts and the first Curator of Northwest Art at the Portland Art Museum, she brings fresh energy and new ideas to the museum.
 Having grown up in a small Victorian-era agricultural town on the East coast and having spent her summers at the beach, she is right at home in Bolinas, doing what she loves most.

 The Museum’s complex of historic buildings is the stage for our visitors’ experience.
 They house our five galleries, a suite of offices, art and history archives storage, and spaces for other community businesses.
-These buildings have their own interesting stories dating back to the late 1800s when Bolinas was a little town growing around its embarcadero with an economy that was, until 1933, dependent on busy schooner traffic between Bolinas and the markets of San Francisco.
-These structures have served the community in a great variety of ways including as saloon and boarding house, meat market with post office, antique store, county library, restaurant, water department office, surfboard fabrication shop, woodshop, beauty salon, galleries, art studios, offices, stores, apartments and more.
+These buildings have their own interesting stories dating back to the late 1800s when Bolinas was a little town growing around its embarcadero with an economy that was, until 1933, dependent on heavy schooner traffic between Bolinas and the markets of San Francisco.
+These structures have served the community in a great variety of ways, including as saloon and boarding house, meat market with post office, antique store, county library, restaurant, water department office, surfboard fabrication shop, woodshop, beauty salon, galleries, art studios, offices, stores, apartments and more.

-Over the decades Bolinas residents have picked up and moved many of the town’s buildings including the museum’s structures.
+Over the decades, Bolinas residents have picked up and moved many of the town’s buildings, including the Museum’s structures.
 The photograph above shows the original setting of our buildings.
 Left, the big saloon with its distinctive doorway is facing the street corner.
 After the 1906 earthquake, the little market building (right) was moved behind the saloon and today it serves as our Photography and Coastal Marin Artists galleries.
 In 1935, owner Henry Hoirup had the big saloon building picked up and rotated ninety degrees to join it to a hotel that had been built next door.
 Today, visitors enter the main gallery through that corner doorway, which is now in the courtyard.

-As the restoration neared completion, Ewan offered little Bolinas Museum the large room in the main building.
+As the restoration neared completion, Ewan offered the little Bolinas Museum the large room in the main building.
 Linda Samuels helped design a floating display wall that provided separate space for art and history exhibitions in the same room.
-The museum opened there in 1989, supported by its thrift shop across the courtyard.
+The Museum opened there in 1989, supported by its thrift shop across the courtyard.

 In 1996 Executive Director Dolores Richards led a successful capital campaign for the Museum to purchase the entire complex and expand its exhibition and public spaces.
 Many people gave significant donations to ensure the success of this goal.